Identify stress in others and deal with it effectively

 This learning journey offers effective methods to address the levels of stress of others and/or your own stress overload.
 Transparency is paramount.
 Telling someone what you see and how it affects you, starts a dialogue about stress.
 And you make sure the other person is aware of his or her stress level.
 Which flag should you raise?
 Green, orange, or red?

-Imagine: you suspect that a friend, who you've been planning to go on a fun outing with, is overwhelmed by stress.
-The cozy getaway could easily turn out to be a fiasco.
-How can you – subtly – find out if your suspicion of too much stress is true?
+Imagine: you have suspicions that a friend, who you've been planning to go on a fun outing with, is overwhelmed by stress.
+The weekend trip could easily turn out to be a fiasco.
+How can you – subtly – find out if your suspicion of stress overload is true?

 In this course, rather than shying away from it, you'll address the lvels of stress and talk about it.
 You'll learn not only how to provide comfort, but also how to help others identify their own levels of stress and anxiety symptoms.
 You can use the "raising flags" technique in conversations at work or at home with family, friends, and co-workers: wherever you are working or living with people.
 You assign someone a flag with a specific color.
 Transparency is vital to the success of this technique.